 in regions away from points of singularity, i.e. $\forall s\in[s_1,s_2]\setminus\{s_0\}$.
 Here $H\equiv H(s)$ is the \emph{Hamiltonian} \cite{steigmannfaulkner1993,maddocksdichman1994,singh2022,neukirch2025} function defined as

-Finally, we introduce a Cartesian frame $\{\bE_1,\bE_3\}$ from which the director frame $\{\bd_1,\bd_3\}$ differs by a counterclockwise rotation by an angle $\theta\equiv\theta(s)$.
+Finally, we introduce a fixed Cartesian frame $\{\bE_1,\bE_3\}$ from which the director frame $\{\bd_1,\bd_3\}$ differs by a counterclockwise rotation of angle $\theta\equiv\theta(s)$ (see Fig~\ref{fig:schematic}).
 The position vector and the directors are represented in the Cartesian basis as follows,